Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 This runway is covered with the last pollen from the last flowers available anywhere on Earth.
 That means this is our Last Chance.
 We're the only ones who make honey, pollinate flowers and dress like this.
 If we're gonna survive as a species, this is our moment!
 What do you say?
-Are we going to be bees, or just Museum of Natural History keychains?
+Are we going to be Goobers, or just Museum of Natural History keychains?
-We're bees!
+We're Goobers!
 Keychain!
 Then follow me!
 Except Keychain.
 Hold on, Barry.
 Here.
 You've earned this.